pantheon-systems/documentation/source/content/modules-known-issues.md

 `RuntimeException: File <em class="placeholder">/tmp/feeds_http_fetcherOK5Hbi</em> does not exist. in Drupal\feeds\Result\FetcherResult->checkFile() (line 53 of /code/web/modules/contrib/feeds/src/Result/FetcherResult.php)`

-The [Persistent Temporary Path Workaround](https://pantheon.io/docs/tmp#persistent-temporary-path-workaround) will not work for this issue because the `/tmp` directory is hardcoded, and therefore not part of the module's configuration.
+**Solution:** The [Persistent Temporary Path Workaround](https://pantheon.io/docs/tmp#persistent-temporary-path-workaround) will not work for this issue because the `/tmp` directory is hardcoded, and therefore not part of the module's configuration.
+The solution proposed for the persistent temporary path workaround does not work on load balanced environments and relies on a persistent directory.
+Note that Pantheon cautions against putting these files outside the `tmp` directory because the file will not be deleted automatically after the transfer is complete, which can create a very large set of files.

-**Solution:** There is no solution at this time.
-We recommend following the issue on [Drupal](https://www.drupal.org/project/feeds/issues/2912130).
+We recommend following the issue on [Drupal](https://www.drupal.org/project/feeds/issues/2912130) and requesting that the module maintainer fix the module.

 ___